maxjenius/AgGridPCFTemplate/README.md

 ```

 This theme uses CSS variables for its colors, fonts and spacing.
 If your grid does not match the examples shown in the [AG Grid Themes guide](https://www.ag-grid.com/javascript-data-grid/themes/), verify that this stylesheet is included in the build output.
 You can override Balham's variables using the input properties `HeaderColor`, `PaginationColor` and `GridBackgroundColor` or by adding your own CSS rules.

+### Custom themes with the AG Grid Theme Builder

+The control also supports themes generated with the [AG Grid Theme Builder](https://www.ag-grid.com/theme-builder/).
+Add the exported CSS file to the `styles` folder (for example `theme-builder.css`) and reference it in the manifest.
+Use the new `ThemeClass` input property to specify the class name of your custom theme, such as `ag-theme-builder`.